Southern Christian Leadership Conference: 1997 to present

 In 1997, Martin Luther King III was unanimously elected to head the Southern Christian Leadership Conference, replacing Joseph Lowery.
 Under King's leadership, the SCLC held hearings on police brutality, organized a rally for the 37th anniversary of the "I Have a Dream" speech and launched a successful campaign to change the Georgia state flag, which previously featured a large Confederate cross.

 Within only a few months of taking the position, however, King was being criticized by the Conference board for alleged inactivity.
 He was accused of failing to answer correspondence from the board and take up issues important to the organization.
 The board also felt he failed to demonstrate against national issues the SCLC previously would have protested, like the disenfranchisement of black voters in the Florida election recount or time limits on welfare recipients implemented by then-President Bill Clinton.
-King was further criticized for failing to join the battle against AIDS, allegedly because he feels uncomfortable talking about condoms.
+King was further criticized for failing to join the battle against AIDS, allegedly because he felt uncomfortable talking about condoms.
 He also hired Lamell J. McMorris, an executive director who, according to The New York Times, "rubbed board members the wrong way."

 The Southern Christian Leadership Conference suspended King from the presidency in June 2001, concerned that he was letting the organization drift into inaction.
 In a June 25 letter to King, the group's national chairman at the time, Claud Young, wrote, "You have consistently been insubordinate and displayed inappropriate, obstinate behavior in the (negligent) carrying out of your duties as president of SCLC."
 King was reinstated only one week later after promising to take a more active role.
 Young said of the suspension, "I felt we had to use a two-by-four to get his attention.
 Well, it got his attention all right."